A Comprehensive Survey on Deep Graph Representation Learning: Graph Structure Learning

 \subsection{Metric-based Methods}

 Metric-based methods measure the similarity between nodes as the edge weights.
-They follow the basic assumption that similar nodes tend to have connection with each other.
+They follow the basic assumption that similar nodes tend to have connections with each other.
 We show some representative works

-\textit{Adaptive Graph Convolutional Neural Networks}~\cite{li2018adaptive} (AGCN).
+\textit{Adaptive Graph Convolutional Neural Networks~(AGCN)}~\citep{li2018adaptive}.
 AGCN learns a task-driven adaptive graph during training to enable a more generalized and flexible graph representation model.
 After parameterizing the distance metric between nodes, AGCN is able to adapt graph topology to the given task.
-It proposes generalized Mahalanobis distance between two nodes with the following formula:
+It proposes a generalized Mahalanobis distance between two nodes with the following formula:

 where $M = W_d W_d^\top$ and $W_d$ is the trainable weights to minimize task-specific objective.
 Then the Gaussian kernel is used to obtain the adjacency matrix: